MicrosoftDocs/visualstudio-docs/docs/vsto/namedrange-control.md

  If the data in the bound dataset is updated through any mechanism, the <xref:Microsoft.Office.Tools.Excel.NamedRange> control reflects the changes.

 ## Formatting
  Formatting that can be applied to a <xref:Microsoft.Office.Interop.Excel.Range> can be applied to a <xref:Microsoft.Office.Tools.Excel.NamedRange> control.
-This includes borders, fonts, number format and styles.
+This includes borders, fonts, number formats, and styles.

 ## Rename the control
  When you add a <xref:Microsoft.Office.Tools.Excel.NamedRange> control to your worksheet from the **Toolbox**, Visual Studio automatically generates a name for the control.
 You can change the name in the **Properties** window.